quicwg/base-drafts/draft-ietf-quic-transport.md

 Packet Number:

 : The packet number field is 1 to 4 bytes long.
-The packet number has confidentiality protection separate from packet protection, as described in Section 5.4 of {{QUIC-TLS}}.
+The packet number is protected using header protection; see Section 5.4 of {{QUIC-TLS}}.
 The length of the packet number field is encoded in the Packet Number Length bits of byte 0; see above.

 ### Version Negotiation Packet {#packet-version}